Scoby Hotel: The Definitive Guide

 4. Add in the liquid

-If you don't have homebrewed kombucha, you can use store-bought kombucha too.
-The sweetened tea helps to feed the SCOBYs while they are in the hotel, and the brewed kombucha introduces an acidic environment that prevents the growth of harmful bacteria.
+If you don't have homemade kombucha, you can use store-bought kombucha too.
+The sweet tea helps to feed the SCOBYs while they are in the hotel, and the kombucha brew introduces an acidic environment that prevents the growth of harmful bacteria.

 5. Cover the container with a cloth